Self-help and mental health. Simple steps for every day

 How to manage fears and anxious thoughts

-At the heart of psychological self-help is the ability to separate our thoughts and reality from each other.
-Here are some practical tips from experts.
+Psychological self-help is based on the ability to separate our thoughts and reality.
+Here are some practical tips from the experts.

 1. Separate yourself from your anxiety

-First of all, it is necessary to realize that the anxiety is not you.
+First of all, you need to realize that anxiety is not you.
 It is just your emotion, a temporary state that will pass in the next moment.
 Look at your anxiety from the side.

 2. Accept reality and check the facts